FVNRLS/inception/README.md

   * navigate to the project's root directory, build the project and run the containers with <br>
   `  make `  <br>
-  * open the the webbrowser and search for URL: <br>
+  * open the the web-browser and search for URL: <br>
   `  https://localhost:443`  <br>